Accelerated Gradient Methods for Geodesically Convex Optimization: Tractable Algorithms and Convergence Analysis: Continuous-Time Interpretation

 where the covariant derivative $\nabla_{\dot{y}}\dot{y}=D_t\dot{y}$ is a natural extension of the second derivative $\ddot{y}$ (see \cref{app:background}).

 In the g-strongly convex case, we can show that the iterations of RNAG-SC satisfy

 Through a similar limiting process, we obtain the following ODE:

-Note that replacing the parameter $\xi$ in the coefficients of our ODEs with $\zeta$ recovers \cite[Equations~2 and 4]{alimisis2020continuous}.
-Because $\xi\geq\zeta$, the continuous-time acceleration results \cite[Theorems~5 and 7]{alimisis2020continuous} are valid for our ODEs as well.
+Replacing the parameter $\xi$ in the coefficients of our ODEs with $\zeta$, we recover \citep[Equations~2 and 4]{alimisis2020continuous}.
+Because $\xi\geq\zeta$, the continuous-time acceleration results \citep[Theorems~5 and 7]{alimisis2020continuous} are valid for our ODEs as well.
 Thus, this analysis confirms the accelerated convergence of our algorithms through the lens of continuous-time flows.

 In both ODEs, the parameter $\xi \geq \zeta$ appears in the coefficient of the friction term $\dot{X}$, increasing with $\xi$.
 Intuitively, this makes sense because $\zeta$ is large for an ill-conditioned domain, where $-K_{\min}$ and $D$ are large and thus metric distortion is more severe (where one might want to decrease the effect of momentum).